jackfrost68/Spotify_Analysis/README.md

 # Spotify-Analysis

+Last week Spotify sent out
+Shoutout to xxxx for being the genius behind it.
+Read my anaylsis of a spotify dataset

 Using data from the [Kaggle] (https://www.kaggle.com/datasets/mrmorj/dataset-of-songs-in-spotify?resource=download) I seek to uncover important attributes related all genres and those of Hip Hop & RnB in particular.